 Credit Risk: The University is exposed to credit risk on hedging derivative instruments that are in asset positions.
 The terms of the swap agreement require collateralization of the fair value of hedging derivative instruments in asset positions based on a scale that evaluates both the market value of the swap and the counterparty's credit rating.
 The terms of the Total Return Swap of 2018B call for the University to post collateral to the counterparty under certain conditions tied to the prevailing rating of the University and the mark to market valuations of the swaps.
 As of June 30, 2019, \$2.0 million of collateral was posted with Barclays.
-As of June 30, 2020, no collateral was posted or required due to restructuring of swap agreement with Barclays.
+During fiscal year 2020, the collateral requirement was removed as part of the restructuring of the Barclays swap agreement.
+No collateral was required as of June 30, 2020 or June 30, 2021.
 There is no exposure to credit risk on the hedging derivative instruments in liability position.